"Where are you located?"

 - – Small RV’s, no longer than 20 ft can be accommodated at sites 1 and 2, there are no hookups and no dump station.

-- – Firewood for campfires is available from the Office/General Store, $6 for a large load.
-(Approximately 8 large pieces, about 4x’s what you would buy from a store.)
+- – Firewood for campfires is available from the Office/General Store, $8 for a large bundle.
+(Approximately 8 large pieces, more than what you would buy from a store.)
 Delivered to your site.

 "Are there bears?
 What else do I need to be aware of?"